odoo/documentation/sales/invoicing/services/support.rst

     within the same sales order.

--   **Manually**: you can use this mode if you don't record timesheets in Odoo.
+-   **Manually**: you can use this mode if you don't record timesheets in Twenty20.
 The number of hours you worked on a specific contract can be recorded manually on the sales order line directly, in the delivered quantity field.